NVIDIA/DeepLearningExamples/PyTorch/Segmentation/nnUNet/README.md

 ### Changelog

+March 2021
+- Container updated to 21.02
+- Change data format from tfrecord to npy and data loading for 2D

 January 2021
 - Initial release
 - Add notebook with custom dataset loading
-February 2021
-- Change data format from tfrecord to npy and data loading for 2D

 ### Known issues